Frank Ocean FINALLY Released His Visual Album

 Endless shows Ocean building a staircase as his music plays.
 To be clear, though, it's not the new album fans have been waiting ages for.
 Ocean will release a separate new album this weekend.
 He has also reportedly scrapped the album's original title, Boys Don't Cry.

 For now, you can delve into Endless, which features collaborations with James Blake and Radiohead's Jonny Greenwood.
-Here's the track list, which includes a cover of The Isley Brothers' "At Your Best" (which was also covered by the late Aaliyah).
+Here's the track list, which includes a cover of Aaliyah's "At Your Best."

 1. "Device Control"